Updated: Feb 22

 How do I know whether or not my review request is accepted or not?

 When someone makes a request for review, NDIA must decide whether or not to conduct the review of the plan within 14 days of receiving the request.
 If review is conducted a new plan is framed and the participant informed or NDIA decides not to review and becomes a reviewable decision, which then after 14 days triggers an internal review automatically.

 What is an Internal review?

-An internal review is done by a person within NDIA who is not involved in making the first decision but will consider all the facts, law and policy aspects of a decision and determines what the correct or preferable decision is.
-Note that after 3 months of a participant receiving plan copy, NDIS may not undertake internal review but can only do plan review.
+An internal review is done by a person within NDIA who is not involved in making the first decision but will consider all the facts, law, and policy aspects of a decision and determines what the correct or preferable decision is.

 What is an Unspecified review?

 This is referred to as a review that occurs when a participant does not let NDIA know what type of review is requested.
 In this circumstance, NDIA makes a decision of the type of review sought, which is based upon either –

 1. The timing when review is requested after the plan has been built.
 Generally, within the first 3 months of a new plan, if a review is made NDIA considers a review to be a plan review.
 After 3 months of the new plan made, the review not specified by a participant may trigger an internal review.

 2. Satisfaction level of the participant – if a participant expresses satisfaction but only minor changes or challenges, NDIA considers the review to be a plan review.